Add some cheer to your holiday parties this year with fun cocktails and cozy coffee drinks.

 - Shaved chocolate (optional)

 In a 3- to 4-quart slow cooker combine cocoa powder, sugar, and salt.
-Stir in the hot water until mixture forms a paste.
+Stir in the hot water until the mixture forms a paste.
 Whisk in half-and-half and milk.
 Cover and cook on low-heat setting for 5 to 6 hours or on high-heat setting for 2 1/2 to 3 hours.
 (Do not boil.)
 Add bittersweet chocolate, whisking until chocolate is melted.
-If necessary, skim “skin” from surface; discard.
+If necessary, skim “skin” from the surface; discard.
 Serve immediately or keep warm, covered, on warm-heat setting or low-heat setting for up to 2 hours.
 To serve, stir in vanilla and raspberry liqueur.

 Meanwhile, in a chilled bowl combine whipping cream, chocolate-hazelnut spread, and 2 teaspoons sugar.
 Beat with an electric mixer on medium speed until soft peaks form.
 Pipe or spoon cream mixture onto cocoa.
 If desired, garnish with fresh raspberries and shaved chocolate.
 Makes 12 (1/2 cup) servings.